davenquinn/xenoliths/paper/text/abstract.md

 of the region’s mantle lithosphere is subduction underplating of Farallon plate during the latest Cretaceous followed by cooling at depth over the Paleogene, and then superposed slab window formation at ~80 km depth during the Neogene.
-This scenario can explain the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the samples.
+This scenario explains the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the samples.
 This work shows that the mantle lithosphere beneath the Coast Ranges was constructed in a similar fashion as the mantle